longuan/solei1.github.io/vulns/Tenda/stack-overflow1.md

 I found a stack-based buffer overflow vulnerability in the Tenda router's webserver.
 While processing the `list` parameters for a post request to `/goform/SetStaticRouteCfg`, the value is directly `sscanf` to local variables placed on the stack, which can override the return address of the function.
 The attackers can construct an exploit to execute arbitrary binary code.
-This information about this vulnerability is shown below:
+The information about this vulnerability is shown below:

-## Overviw
+## Overview

 Vendor: Tenda